ktonon/two-medium-model/README.md

 There is no paradox, no mystical geometric effect, and no need to imagine “shrinking” as an illusion.
 It is the straightforward mechanical response of waves interacting with a real medium.

+### 5.3 Mutual Causation in the Two Media

+Any elastic-aether model naturally interprets spacetime curvature as variations in the density or tension of the medium itself.
+What 2MM adds is a dynamic role for gravity in *maintaining* that curvature.
+In the geometric view of relativity, the sequence seems straightforward: matter and energy bend spacetime, and gravity is the motion of objects through that curvature.
+In 2MM the picture becomes more intertwined.
+A standing wave *is* a region of denser LCM, yet that denser region can only remain stable because the GCM flux continually reinforces it through shadowing.
+At the same time, the GCM would have nothing to shadow if not for the density created by the standing wave.
+The result is a self-sustaining feedback loop between the two media—neither the LCM nor GCM “comes first,” and no initial moment is required.
+The system simply persists, with curvature, matter, and gravity all emerging from their mutual interaction.

+This interdependence between the two media leads to an intriguing implication: for 2MM to function as described, the system cannot easily accommodate a true “beginning.”
+A beginning would require one medium to exist and operate without the other, or for standing waves to form before the shadowing effects that sustain them — both of which break the causal loops that the model depends on.
+In fact, any notion of an absolute beginning already strains causality in conventional physics as well.
+In 2MM, this tension resolves naturally: the universe is not something that starts and then evolves; it is something that *self-maintains*, with structure emerging continually from the ongoing reciprocity between the LCM and GCM.

 ---

 Sections below are a work in progress.
 More to come...